ravendb/docs/Articles/Raven.Documentation.Articles/articles/veteran-software-architect-pits-nosql-database-mongodb-vs-ravendb.markdown

 {SOCIAL-MEDIA-LIKE/}<br/>

-Veteran software architect Szymon Warda at IndexOutOfRange <a href="https://indexoutofrange.com/RavenDBvsMongoDB" target="_blank">compares MongoDB to RavenDB</a> to find the best fit for his latest project.
+Veteran software architect Szymon Warda at IndexOutOfRange <a href="https://indexoutofrange.com/RavenDBvsMongoDB" target="_blank" rel="nofollow">compares MongoDB to RavenDB</a> to find the best fit for his latest project.

 He is looking for a [NoSQL Document Database](https://ravendb.net/features) that meets the following standards: